-The government policy Teaching and School Leadership (2015) set out four main objectives and these were: to improve standards, to improve initial teacher training, to improve continuing professional development, and to make in the words of the policy ‘the profession of teaching more attractive’.
+Other recent policies include the Teaching and School Leadership policy (DfES: 2015) which set out four main objectives.
+These were: to improve standards, to improve initial teacher training, to improve continuing professional development, and to make in the words of the policy ‘the profession of teaching more attractive’.
 It was suggested that a move towards school led training would enhance ITT, and that evidence would be provided to teachers about ‘what works’ in order to enhance CPD.
+Whilst these objectives are valid, it will remain to be seen how, and if they are implemented, or could it be argued that this is more rhetoric which appears to abound within educational policy, that uses throwaway terminology such as ‘attractive’, and promises what most believe has actually been promised before.

 The government White Paper Educational Excellence Everywhere (2015) proposed further enhancement of ITT and reiterated the need for more school based training.
 It also suggested ‘new quality criteria’ to be available to ITT providers to enhance training and support, and stated that there should be a reform of the content of ITT, to include ‘greater focus on the needs of pupils from different groups’.
+This has relevance to the study participant who is still training, but who reports that there is still no apparent focus around the teaching of ‘difference’, including SEND which could adversely affect future career decisions.

-In 2018, after an initial consultation in 2017 the Strengthening Qualified Teacher Status and Improving Career Progression for Teachers came into force and offered three main objectives.
+In 2018, after an initial consultation in 2017, the Strengthening Qualified Teacher Status and Improving Career Progression for Teachers came into force and offered three main objectives.
 These were: to extend NQT induction to 2 years, to introduce an Early Career Framework, and to introduce Mentor Standards for use by mentors within schools.
-In 2019 the Early Carer Framework was launched which was designed to ‘build on and complement ITT’.
+In 2019 the Early Career Framework was launched which was designed to ‘build on and complement ITT’.
 It states that in the past new teachers have ‘not enjoyed the support they need to thrive’ and that the first years of teaching are where the ‘learning curve is the greatest’.

 The framework offers ‘standards’ which are not to be used as an assessment tool, but set out the suggested areas that a newly qualified teacher should address.
 In relation to teaching pupils identified as having SEND, two standards address the following: 5:2 Seek to understand pupil differences, and 5:7 To be aware that pupils with special educational needs or disabilities are likely to require additional or adapted support.
 However in the latest Annual Survey of Newly Qualified Teachers (2018-2019) it was found that in a scoring system of 1 – 10, with 10 indicating a high satisfaction rate of ITT training, and 1 a poor satisfaction, 40% of participants scored ‘Assessing progress of SEND pupils’ at 6 or below, and 53% gave the same low score to ‘Ability to teach SEND pupils.

 In 2019 the Teacher Recruitment and Retention Strategy focused on endeavouring to make the profession of teaching more attractive, as proposed in the 2015 policy, and stated the policy intentions as: to reform bursaries, to roll out the ‘Discover Teaching’ initiative, which aims to offer ‘authentic teaching experiences’ to those considering the profession, and introducing a ‘one-stop’ application process for all ITT courses, irrespective on the type and location.
-These are the policy positions in relation to the training, recruitment, and retention of teachers at the time of writing, and it remains to be seen how these will affect some of the points raised in this research study appertaining to the three aspects above.
+These policy positions in relation to the training, recruitment, and retention of teachers at the time of writing, reflect a positive and much needed change, and it remains to be seen how these will affect some of the points raised in this research study, appertaining to the three aspects above.

 1:8 Structure of the thesis.